 I'd give you the recipe, but I don't really have one...it's just some corn meal thrown in a bowl with some water and salt.
 One of those recipes that Grandma says, you add enough water so that it's thin enough. and add a little salt (her little and my little tend to differ).
+(Think pancake batter...pourable.
+It will look too watery, but that's how you want it.)
 But listen, she says, most important...you gotta cook it 'real thin', so it's lacy.
 Okay.
 Thanks Grandma, got it.
 However, I followed her precise instructions and it was soooo good.
 My kids were so impressed.
 And disappointed when I told them it was a once a year thing ;)

 Happy New Year peeps!